New evacuations ordered as California wildfires whip across region

 The largest fire, the Thomas Fire in Santa Barbara and Ventura counties, spanned 173,000 acres and was only 15 percent contained as of Sunday morning, according to Cal Fire.

-The Santa Barbara County Sheriff issued evacuation orders on Sunday for the area spanning Buena Vista Dr. to Toro Canyon Road from SR-192 north to Camino Cielo.
+The Santa Barbara County Sheriff's Office issued evacuation orders on Sunday for the area spanning Buena Vista Dr. to Toro Canyon Road from SR-192 north to Camino Cielo.
 Evacuation warnings for parts of Montecito, Carpinteria and Summerland were also expanded on Sunday.

 One death has been blamed on the Thomas Fire, which broke out on Monday.
 The body of Virginia Pesola, 70, was discovered at a car crash site along a fire evacuation route in Ventura County on Wednesday night, according to the county medical examiner’s office.